elenkaranikola/NewsCrawler/README.md

     - insomnia.gr
     - popaganda.gr

-## Structure of the extracted data
+## Structure of the extracted data:

 _From each article we collect data concerning:_

     - topic